How can I narrow or expand academic searches?

 Finally, if none of the above steps help you to locate an adequate number of sources for academic research, you may have to reconsider your overall topic, main ideas and themes.
 Are there any other ideas you could investigate in your research instead, and is there any flexibility to the overall topic you’re investigating?
 If not, it may be wise in situations such as this to ask your academic tutor for advice that’s specifically suited to your university, course and assignment.

-Having now discussed some of the most effective ways of narrowing and expanding a digital search for academic sources, our third and final lesson on this topic covers in detail how Boolean operators and wildcards can be efficiently used to create effective searches.
+Having now discussed some of the most effective ways of narrowing and expanding a digital search for academic sources, our third and final chapter on this topic covers in detail how Boolean operators and wildcards can be efficiently used to create effective searches.
 Keep reading if you wish to learn more.